AllgeierSchweiz/azure-data-lakehouse-lab/README.md

 # Creating a Modern Data Lakehouse with Azure Synapse
 ## Azure Resource Deployment

-You will create the Azure Resources required to set up the data lakehouse using a Azure Resource Management (ARM) template.
+This Data Lakehouse architecture uses Azure Synapse Analytics, Azure Data Lake Storage Gen2 (ADLS) and an Apache Spark pool.
+These Azure resources are provisioned using Infrastructure as Code (IaC) with a Azure Resource Management (ARM) template.

 [![Deploy To Azure][azure-schield]][azure-url]